-Membership in the MCCC shall be open to any governmental unit or other political subdivision of the State of Minnesota as contemplated by M.S.
-471.59 Subdivision 1.
-The Board may impose such conditions on membership, and may create or modify different classes, levels or types of membership within MCCC, with differing member rights, privileges or obligations as it deems appropriate to protect the interest of the MCCC and to provide for the benefit of its members; and in compliance with such conditions as are required by this Agreement, then-current Bylaws as amended (“Bylaws”), or by applicable statutes, administrative rules or other applicable Minnesota regulations for Minnesota joint powers organizations.
+Membership in = MnCCC shall be open to any governmental unit or other political subdivision of the State of Minnesota as contemplated by Minnesota Statute §471.59 Subdivision 1.
+The Board may impose such conditions on membership, and may create or modify different classes, levels or types of membership within MnCCC, with differing member rights, privileges or obligations as it deems appropriate to protect the interest of MnCCC and to provide for the benefit of its members; and in compliance with such conditions as are required by this Agreement, then-current Bylaws as amended (“Bylaws”), or by applicable statutes, administrative rules, or other applicable Minnesota regulations for Minnesota joint powers organizations.
 During the term of membership, Member shall be entitled to use software and related managed professional services for all software in use by any User Group that Member belongs to, subject to payment of all applicable User Group fees or other associated charges relating to such software.

-Member agrees that such access and use of software is also contingent upon and subject at all times to compliance with all then-current MCCC software and information systems rules and regulations (as well as those license and other covenants and obligations made by MCCC with any third party owners).
-Member shall maintain in strictest confidence any and all software source code, user documentation or other confidential asset of MCCC and/or any third party licensor, and acknowledges that such access and usage is reserved and authorized solely for Member’s confidential internal use only, and that Member has no right to, and will not sell, object code or system or user documentation or any derivatives thereof, or to make any other unauthorized use of such assets without the prior written authorization of the MCCC Board or the Executive Director; and that all MCCC or third party licensor software or other property (including copies thereof) will be removed from such Member’s computer system and returned to MCCC (or destroyed, if so requested by MCCC), promptly following such Member’s withdrawal, other termination of membership, or following any uncured breach of such license or other software use agreement.
-In the event that any Member is authorized to and modifies the source code, such Member shall indemnify, defend and hold the MCCC, other members or licensees, harmless from any claims resulting from such modifications, as well as for any unauthorized disclosure or other unauthorized use of such source code.
+Member agrees that such access and use of software is also contingent upon and subject at all times to compliance with all then-current MnCCC software and information systems rules and regulations (as well as those license and other covenants and obligations made by MnCCC with any third-party owners).
+Member shall maintain in strictest confidence any and all software source code, user documentation or other confidential asset of MnCCC and/or any third party licensor, and acknowledges that such access and usage is reserved and authorized solely for Member’s confidential internal use only, and that Member has no right to, and will not sell, object code or system or user documentation or any derivatives thereof, or to make any other unauthorized use of such assets without the prior written authorization of the MnCCC Board or Executive Director; and that all MnCCC or third-party licensor software or other property (including copies thereof) will be removed from such Member’s systems and returned to MnCCC (or destroyed, if so requested by MnCCC), promptly following such Member’s withdrawal, other termination of membership, or following any uncured breach of such license or other software use agreement.
+In the event that any Member is authorized to and modifies the source code, such Member shall indemnify, defend and hold MnCCC, other members or licensees, harmless from any claims resulting from such modifications, as well as for any unauthorized disclosure or other unauthorized use of such source code.

 Article IV